anvetsu/reo/README.md

 ### A 5-minute Tutorial

-In the short tutorial, let's create and manipulate a database for managing employee salaries.
+In this short tutorial, let's create and manipulate a database for managing employee salaries.
 A columnar-table is one of the basic structures used by Motto.
-This format make it easier to write functions that aggregate values in individual columns.
+This format makes it easy and efficient to write functions that aggregate values in individual columns.

 We use the `tab` function to manually create a table:

 ```
-> emp:tab(['name 'salary] [["Max G" "Kevin J" "Sue D" "Ben B" "Joe G"] [1900.78 2344.88 1200.56 3400.56 1300.78]])
+> emp:tab(['name 'salary]
+          [["Max G" "Kevin J" "Sue D" "Ben B" "Joe G"]
+           [1900.78 2344.88 1200.56 3400.56 1300.78]])
 emp
 ```